EMP White LogoErin Morrison Photography Logo

 What To Do If It Rains On Your Wedding Day

 “When I grow up, I want to get married in a torrential downpour.”
 Um, yeah, no. I can’t think of anyone who ever wished for rain on their wedding day.
 I mean, rain is nice.
 It cools the air, it creates drama in photos, and it even reduces allergies.
-But, it’s literally the last thing that a couple wants to see at their wedding.
-I will even admit, it’s something that this professional wedding photography doesn’t want to see either.
-But, a few raindrops don’t mean that all is lost.
+But it’s literally the last thing that a couple wants to see at their wedding.
+I will even admit it’s something this professional wedding photographer doesn’t want to see either.
+However, a few raindrops don’t mean that all is lost.
 So, grab your rain boots by the straps and let’s talk about what to do if it rains on your wedding day.

 Embrace That S**t

-Now, just because you embrace the weather doesn’t mean that you don’t need a back-up plan.
+Now, just because you embrace the weather doesn’t mean that you don’t need a backup plan.
 Whether your wedding day will come with light sprinkles or a major downpour, there are ways that you can make your wedding more enjoyable.
-The ideas below range from the very dramatic, to the simple and fun.
+The ideas below range from the very dramatic to the fun and straightforward.
 Choose the options that make the most sense to you, your guests, and your budget.

-Tent It Up.
-One common backup option is to put up a tent on the grounds of your wedding venue.
+• Tent It Up.
+One standard backup option is to put up a tent on the grounds of your wedding venue.
 This should give you plenty of coverage from the elements.
 Just make sure that you check with the venue to see if a tent is allowed on the property.

-Change the Wedding Ceremony Start Time.
+• Change the Wedding Ceremony Start Time.
 It’s been done before!
 At one of our weddings at RT Lodge, the ceremony start time was moved up an hour to account for impending (and strong) thunderstorms.
-For those of you hosting smaller weddings, you may have the option to move up or move back your ceremony start time.
+For those of you hosting smaller weddings, you may have the option to move your ceremony start time earlier or later.

-Rearrange the Photography Timeline.
-I know you were wanting to do a traditional aisle look, but that means that nearly all of your photos will happen after the ceremony.
-If the rain plans make that impossible, it’s time to opt for a First Look.
+• Rearrange the Photography Timeline.
+I know you wanted a traditional aisle look, but that means nearly all your photos will happen after the ceremony.
+If the rain plans make that impossible, it’s time to opt for a first Look.

-Purchase blankets, rain boots, and umbrellas.
-We are all down for taking photos out in the rain!
+• Purchase blankets, rain boots, and umbrellas.
+We are all down to take photos in the rain!
 Make yourself and your guests comfortable with a few simple items.
 Heck, they can even double down as a wedding favor!

 Trust Your Photographer

 I have photographed weddings in all sorts of weather conditions.
 I have seen grey skies, sprinkles, and full downpours.
 No matter what, we will get photos of you on your wedding day.
 But that means that you, the couple, will need to meet us halfway.
-There are places that we just can’t go to.
+There are places we can’t go.
 This is due to safety or gear reasons.
-But, there are still plenty of options in play if it rains on your wedding day.
+But there are still plenty of options in play if it rains on your wedding day.

-Head Indoors.
-If the weather is not cooperating, or the lighting is just not up to par, we will head indoors.
+• Head Indoors.
+If the weather is not cooperating or the lighting is just not up to par, we will head indoors.
 We will look for windows and blank canvas spaces.
-During a wedding at Pleasant Hill Vineyards, a horrendous thunderstorm hit just as we were about to do the couple’s photos.
 All we needed was just a simple window to create some intimate photos.
 If we don’t see any natural light indoors, we will flash you!
 No, seriously.
-We have plenty of flashes and gear to still grab some great photos.
+We have plenty of flashes and gear to grab some great photos still.

 Hire Professional Wedding Vendors

 Here’s the thing.
 We have seen a LOT of rainy wedding days.
-From torrential downpours at the Ceremony start time to monsoons at the reception.
-If you feel like I am the right professional wedding vendor for you, please feel free to contact me at any time.
-I would love to photograph your wedding; chances of rain and all!
+From torrential downpours at the start of the ceremony to monsoons at the reception.
+If you feel I am the right professional wedding vendor for you, please get in touch with me at any time.
+I would love to photograph your wedding, rain or shine!

 Knoxville, Tennessee